sanidhya-mitra/8-Week-SQL-Challenge/Case Study #1 - Danny's-Diner/Readme.md

 - **Data Visualization:** Creating data and insight-based visuals can help Danny better identify patterns and make data-driven decisions.

-- **Customer Segmentation:** Danny is able to segment his clientele and adjust his marketing tactics by examining their purchasing patterns.
+- **Customer Segmentation:** Danny can segment his clientele and adjust his marketing tactics by examining their purchasing patterns.

 - **Expanding Membership:** Danny may leverage the program's success by using the data's insights to improve his loyalty program and draw in new participants.